wp-plugins/realia-xml-csv-property-listings-import/readme.txt

 First, install [WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import").

-Then install the Realia add-on.
+Then install the Realia Add-On.

-To install the Realia add-on, either:
+To install the Realia Add-On, either:

 * Upload the plugin from the Plugins page in WordPress

 * Unzip import-property-listings-into-realia.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress

-The Realia add-on will appear in the Step 3 of WP All Import.
+The Realia Add-On will appear in the Step 3 of WP All Import.

 == Frequently Asked Questions ==

-= WP All Import works with any theme, so what’s the point of using the Realia add-on? =
+= WP All Import works with any theme, so what’s the point of using the Realia Add-On? =

-Aside from making your import easier and simpler, the Realia add-on will fully support your theme’s property images as well as allow you to easily import location data.
+Aside from making your import easier and simpler, the Realia Add-On will fully support your theme’s property images as well as allow you to easily import location data.

 = Can I import location data for my properties? =

-The Realia add-on for WP All Import uses the Google Maps API to import your location data.
+The Realia Add-On for WP All Import uses the Google Maps API to import your location data.
 For free, and without registration, the API allows you to make 2,500 requests per day.
 If you need more than that you can create a Google for Work account to make up to 100,000 requests per day.

 == Changelog ==